Jaribeau/dev-env/README.md

 ```
 Then add profiles that match the hostnames as desired.
 I.e. if I'm SSHing to `user@host`, I would add a profile named `host`.
 More info [here](https://github.com/GratefulTony/TerminatorHostWatch).

+### rEFInd on Mac
+A "boot coup" is when the Mac overwrites my custom boot settings.
+Resetting the NVRAM does this.
+OS updates sometimes do this.
+The fix is to use the `bless` command from the Mac, as outlined in [these instructions](https://www.rodsbooks.com/refind/bootcoup.html#osx).